/ Fayetteville Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury leads to a lasting condition, you may be entitled to further compensation under Tennessee law.
-These benefits are designed to make up for the ongoing effects of your injury on your capacity to earn a living.
+If your on-the-job injury leads to a permanent disability, you may be entitled to further compensation under Tennessee law.
+These benefits are intended to account for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: